 Off-price retailers, like T.J.
 Maxx and Marshalls, sell a wide array of excess inventory at discounted prices.
 For many consumers, the appeal of off-price is that they don’t know what they’ll end up buying when first entering the store.
 The experience thus turns into a treasure hunt, with consumers searching through the store to find the best perceived deal.

 The off-price channel has been a recent superstar in apparel.
-Over the past year, apparel sales at off-price retail grew 3%, while total apparel declined 1%, as shown by our Consumer Tracking Service information.
+In the 12 months ending August 2019, apparel sales at off-price retail grew 3%, while total apparel declined 1%, as shown by our Consumer Tracking Service information.
 Additionally, leading up to the Holiday 2019 shopping season, 16% of consumers planned to shop in the off-price channel, up three percentage points versus the prior season.
 By comparison, planned shopping in most other channels remained relatively stable compared to prior year, as shown by our Holiday Purchase Intentions study.